-- 26. During the task A watershed visit on December 11 (King, 2023), Wekiva Springs State Park Manager Robert Brooks asserted that Lake Prevatt has dried during relatively dry periods.
-SJRWMD may wish to show that the simulated watersurface elevation in Lake Prevatt dries completely, during episodic drought conditions, as anecdotally suggested by Manager Brooks. - 27.
-During the task A watershed visit on December 11 (King, 2023), Wekiva Springs State Park Manager Robert Brooks asserted that during or soon after rainfall events associated with 2010s and 2020s era hurricanes and tropical depressions, the maximum pond stage in response to this episodic discharge inundates the pond adjacent to the park manger's residence to a point that is equidistant between the normal pond shoreline and the park manager's residence.
-SJRWMD may wish to show that the simulated water-surface elevation in this achieves this elevation, as anecdotally suggested by Manager Brooks.
+- 27. SJRWMD measured lake water-surface elevation and groundwater potentiometric surface elevation with water-surface elevation measurement devices.
+Water-surface elevation measurement devices from the late 1990s are not significantly less reliable than devices used in the late 2010s. - However, if SJRWMD wish to weigh measurements from the late 1990s differently than more recent measurements, due to a belief that older measurements are less accurate or less reliable, SJRWMD may wish to revise the report to document this belief, and the approach to developing non-uniform weights.
+SJRWMD may then wish to weigh measurements used for calibration or validation such that measurement device reliability favors more reliable measurements and discounts less reliable measurements. - 28.
+During the task A watershed visit on December 11 (King, 2023), Wekiva Springs State Park Manager Robert Brooks asserted that Lake Prevatt has dried during relatively dry periods.
+SJRWMD may wish to show that the simulated water-surface elevation in Lake Prevatt dries completely, during episodic drought conditions, as anecdotally suggested by Manager Brooks.
+SJRWMD may wish to quantify the number of times that Lake Prevatt dries during the simulation, the number of times the time series of measured water-surface elevation documents that Lake Prevatt dried, during the period of record, and the measured frequency in which Lake Prevatt dries. - 29.
+During the task A watershed visit on December 11 (King, 2023), Wekiva Springs State Park Manager Robert Brooks asserted that during or soon after rainfall events associated with 2010s and 2020s era hurricanes and tropical depressions, the maximum pond stage in response to this episodic discharge inundates the pond adjacent to the park manager's residence to a point that is equidistant between the normal pond shoreline and the park manager's residence.
+SJRWMD may wish to show that the simulated water-surface elevation periodically or episodically achieves this elevation, as anecdotally suggested by Manager Brooks.
+SJRWMD may wish to quantify the number of times that water in Lake Coroni flowed through the culvert under Paradise Isle Drive during the simulation, and the frequency with which water flows through the Paradise Isle Drive culvert.
+SJRWMD may wish to quantify the number of times that water in the pond near Manager Brooks' residence flowed to Lake Prevatt during the simulation, and the frequency with which water flows from this pond to Lake Prevatt.